neovide/neovide/website/docs/config-file.md

   - Font feature is a string with format `+<feature>`, `-<feature>` or `<feature>=<value>`, e.g. `+ss01`, `-calt`, `ss02=2`. `+<feature>` is a shorthand for `<feature>=1`, `-<feature>` is a shorthand for `<feature>=0`.
+- `underline_offset` is a float that defines the offset between the character baseline and the underline.
+  - This is decided automatically, either if the font contains the required metrics, or `-1.0` by default.
+  - Positive underline offset values will move the underline above the baseline, while negative values move it below.

 Example: